Star Island (New Hampshire): Conferences

 Star Island hosts various conferences, which typically last from two days to a full week and may overlap with other conferences.
 A number of them tend to have a Unitarian Universalist orientation, while others are affiliated with the United Church of Christ.
 Other conferences may or may not have a particular religious orientation.

 Getting to the island

 Several ferry companies have provided transportation to Star Island.
-The Isles of Shoals Steamship Company, Island Cruises, and We Like Whales bring visitors for day trips and overnights or run tours around the island and the rest of the Isles of Shoals.
+The Isles of Shoals Steamship Company and Island Cruises bring visitors for day trips (night trips for conference attendees) or run tours around the island and the rest of the Isles of Shoals.

 Gosport Harbor, which is created by the islands and connecting breakwaters, is deep and fairly protected, and moorings are available for visiting boats.